gekkota-os/SDK/bootstrap App/example/social_distancing-pushbutton/README.md

 It can run with any tablet or media player `Qeedji` device embedding `Gekkota OS 4.yy.zz`.

 The WPAN is not supported by default on the `Qeedji` media player or `Qeedji` tablet.
 So a `WPAN to USB` adapter needs to be provided to work with this App.
 For further information, contact sales@qeedji.tech.
 `EnOcean` device example: `PTM 215B` push button.
-For further information, contact sales@qeedji.tech
+For further information, contact sales@qeedji.tech.

 ## App configuration